 Base camp is set up in Tulear and each day according to the forecast we either surf locally at one of the 4 main breaks within close distance to home, or pack everyone up and depending on conditions, head north or south where we surf and sleep for as long as there is swell.
 We have great beachfront bungalow style accommodations in Anakao, Sarodrano, and Ifaty – Mangily where we sleep over until returning back to base camp in Tulear (See sample itinerary on Gash Pack link).

 A mobile surf tour is the best and only real way of maximising potential surfing time in the region.
-The waves are quite fickle and local knowledge as well as a good logistic are essential in scoring the best waves on offer each day.
-Tulear is no real secret to Reunion or French surfers as they have been coming here for some years now.
+The waves are quite fickle and local knowledge as well as a boat are essential in scoring the best waves on offer each day.
+Tulear is no real secret to SA, Reunion or French surfers as they have been coming here for some years now.
 However due to the complications I just mentioned a lot of surfers have not had the best experiences as they have had to just stay in one particular spot for their stay and have often missed the best waves.
-Add to this the dilemma of dealing with local fisherman to get out to the breaks as well as the lack of local knowledge it hasn't always been an easy trip for nomadic surfers.
+Add to this the dilemma of dealing with local fisherman to get out to the breaks as well as the lack of local knowledge (and safety issues) it hasn't always been an easy trip for nomadic surfers.

 I have been living in Tulear since 2009 and surfing here for over 17 years so know the waves and local conditions like the back of my hand.
 We have the means and know how to get you to the best waves on offer everyday.
 Surfing in Tulear is definitely going to explode in the future as quality uncrowded waves such as we have on offer here are a very rare commodity nowadays.
 This place is basically a time bomb just waiting to go off!

 How do I get to Madagascar?